 What Are the Alternative Repayment Plans?

-There are two alternative repayment plans you may want to consider if you can’t currently afford the standard plan.
+There are two alternative student loan repayment plans you may want to consider if you can’t currently afford the standard plan.

 Extended Repayment Plans